tmspzz/Rome/README.md

 ```

 If a local cache is specified in your `Romefile` and you wish to ignore it pass `--skip-local-cache` on the command line.
+If you are on a fast Internet connection you can use the `--concurrently` flag to maximise concurrency for the operation
+and maximise bandwith use.
+Using the --concurrently` flag should result in a x3 speedup.

 ### Downloading